Robust Bayesian Scene Reconstruction with Retrieval-Augmented Priors for Precise Grasping and Planning: The BRRP Method

 \subsection{Retrieval-Augmented Priors for Hilbert Maps}

 Because it would be inefficient to register all meshes that are part of the prior mixture model, we propose using the retrieval-augmented prior approach introduced in \Cref{sec:priors}.
 In order to determine which objects to use, we need to compute $P(c | R)$ from \Cref{eq:retreivalprior}.
 In our case, we use CLIP \cite{radford2021learning} as a zero-shot classifier for our different objects.
 For each object in our prior, we store a small textual description of the object.
 These descriptions are then used as classes for CLIP to classify each segmented object.
-In order to make sure CLIP knows which object we are targeting, we crop the RGB image to fit the predicted segmentation of each object and feed the cropped images as input into CLIP.
+In order to make sure CLIP knows which object we are targeting, we crop the RGB image to fit the predicted segmentation of each object. \rebut{ One could consider these cropped images to be the $R$ in our $P(c|R)$ formulation.} We feed the cropped images as input into CLIP. \rebut{The resulting distribution over objects predicted by CLIP becomes our $P(c | R)$ for each component.}

-Once we have the probability of each object, we retrieve and register the stored point clouds of the top-k objects.
-After registration, we retrieve the prior samples corresponding to these objects to define our prior according to \Cref{eq:prior}.
+Once we have the probability of each object, we retrieve and register the stored point clouds of the top-\(k\) objects.
+After registration, we retrieve the prior samples corresponding to these objects to define our \rebut{top-\(k\) component prior approximation} according to \Cref{eq:prior}.